Updated: Oct 18

 We're actually talking about cult deprogramming - one of cult intervention's worst chapters (to date at least).
 It's a practice that had two distinct sides with very different outcomes.

-This article will discuss some of the highlights of cult deprogramming's history, introduce the underlying principles, and end on where cult recovery stands today.
+This article will discuss the history of cult deprogramming, introduce underlying principles, and share details on how modern professionals approach cult recovery.

 Trigger warnings: Abuse, kidnapping